Lopes51789/Lopes51789/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Gabriel Lopes Carvalho<br>🎓 Recent Computer Science graduate from Temple University<br>💻 Passionate about software development and data science<br>🌟 Experienced in building impactful projects like a Baseball Prediction Webpage and Live Transcript Software<br>🚀 Skilled in Python, Java, JavaScript, SQL, and tools like AWS, Tableau, and MongoDB<br>🌍 Fluent in English and Portuguese and starting to learn Japanese<br>📫 Let's connect!
+I'm Gabriel Lopes Carvalho<br>💻 Business Intelligence @GulfOilBrasil<br>🎓 Computer Science graduate from Temple University<br>🚀 Skilled in Python, Java, JavaScript, SQL, and tools like AWS, Tableau, and MongoDB<br>🌍 Fluent in English and Portuguese and starting to learn Japanese<br>📫 Let's connect!

 ## 🌐 Socials: